reid-moffat/reid-moffat/README.md

 * A [personal website](https://reid-moffat.github.io/)
 * Overhauling a couple previous [Processing](https://processing.org/) projects

-I'm primarily a back-end focused developer with experience with Python and Java, as well as an interest in Bash, C++, Firebase, JavaScript, and React [Native]
+I'm primarily a back-end focused developer with experience with Python and Java, as well as an interest in Bash, C++, Firebase, JavaScript, and React

 You can contact me at reid.moffat9@gmail.com